Skip to content

 nym-vpnc ~5 MB CLI client

-Both are statically linked MUSL binaries with no runtime dependencies.
+Both are statically linked MUSL binaries with no runtime dependencies beyond the kernel.